lbl-camera/HGDL/README.md

 Several people from across the DOE national labs have given insights that led the code in it's current form.
 See [AUTHORS](AUTHORS.rst) for more details on that.
+HGDL is based on the [HGDN](https://www.sciencedirect.com/science/article/pii/S037704271730225X) algorithm by Noack and Funke.